Hero Image Command of the Climate Subject in the Boardroom

 A structured approach to build the board’s climate competency can include the following five elements:

-1. Define climate competence and necessary knowledge.
-After identifying a baseline of climate impact on the organization, the board should define which skills, knowledge, and experiences will enable each director to adequately contribute to board-level discussions and oversight decisions involving this baseline.
-The board may work with the Chief Sustainability Officer to consider the “right” baseline for the organization, and knowledge areas may include overview of systemic climate changes, the evolving regulatory or disclosure landscape, the various metrics and frameworks for climate reporting, and key elements of plans for climate adaption, mitigation, and transition.
+Define climate competence and necessary knowledge.
+After identifying the organization’s potential climate risks, the board should define which skills, knowledge, and experience each director needs to adequately contribute to discussions and oversight decisions.
+The board may work with the chief sustainability officer to consider the right baseline for the organization, including familiarity with systemic climate changes, evolving regulatory or disclosure requirements, reporting metrics and frameworks, and key elements of plans for climate adaptation, mitigation, and transition.

-2. Develop and sustain a learning plan.
-Continuous education is needed to ensure the board enhances and maintains climate knowledge.
+Develop and sustain a learning plan.
+Continuous education is needed to enhance and maintain the board’s climate knowledge.
 These forward-looking programs should be integrated into the board’s broader educational calendar and include emerging topics tailored to the industry, climate commitments, and/or regulatory requirements impacting the organization.
-Each organization’s learning needs and approach will be unique, but some common attributes of an effective learning program include:
+Each organization’s learning needs and approach will be unique, but common attributes of an effective learning program include:

 • focusing on trends affecting the organization’s industry,